Savoia-Marchetti SM.92

-During development the maximum speed was increased, but it still did not meet requirements.
-It had a complex and advanced structure which contributed to difficulties in producing a working prototype.
-The prototype MM.531 flew for the first time in October 1943 and logged over 21 hours of flight time.
+During development, the maximum speed was increased, but it still failed to meet the requirements.
+Its complex and advanced structure contributed to difficulties in producing a functional prototype.
+The prototype MM.531 flew for the first time in October 1943 and accumulated over 21 hours of flight time.

 In March 1944 it was mistaken for a P-38 Lightning and attacked by a Macchi C.205.
 The aircraft survived by performing evasive manoeuvres, but it was so badly damaged that it was grounded for months.
 The SM.92 was destroyed by Allied bombing in 1944.